heristop/heristop.github.io/_posts/2014-02-09-extjs-with-symfony-part2.md

 ...
 {% endhighlight %}

 Now we create the controller on the server side.
-The annotation routing must match with the url called by the proxy:
+The routing must match with the url called by the proxy.

 {% highlight php %}
 <?php